11 Things You Need to Know Before You Travel to Peru

 The second affect it’s had on my life is the strange feeling of being thirsty and having no water to drink.
 Waking up with a hangover and realizing you forgot to buy more water bottles the night before is honestly the worst feeling.
-In that case I either have to boil water and wait hours for it to cool, or leave the apartment to buy more.
-Not being able to turn on the tap whenever I’m thirsty has been a big adjustment.
+In that case I either have to boil water and wait hours for it to cool or leave the apartment to buy more.
+Not being able to turn on the tap whenever I’m thirsty in Peru has been a big adjustment.

-6. The taxis don’t have meters
+6. The taxis don’t have meters.

 For some reason, in Peru, none of the taxis have meters.
 It doesn’t seem to be a very regulated business and the taxis never have a special car or color.
 At times we’ve found ourselves sitting in “taxis” wondering if we had just gotten into a random man’s car who saw an opportunity to make a few bucks.

-7. “Easy” and “difficult” have very different meanings here
+7. “Easy” and “difficult” have very different meanings here.

 The tour agencies in Peru will do anything to make a buck.
 Pretty much every one we’ve worked with so far has lied or been dishonest in some aspect of their sales pitch.
 Every trek we went on was a combined group from many different agencies, with people paying huge ranges of different prices for the exact same trip.
 Yikes.